 Vanishing points are defined as the intersection points of 3D parallel lines when projected onto a 2D image.
-By providing geometry-based cues to infer the 3D structures, they underpin a variety of applications, such as camera calibration [21, 7], facade detection [25], 3D reconstruction [15], 3D scene structure analysis [16, 39], 3D lifting of lines [30], SLAM [43], and autonomous driving [22].
+Vanishing points provides geometry-based method to infer the 3D structure of a scene, which underpin a variety of applications, such as camera calibration [21, 7], facade detection [25], 3D reconstruction [15], 3D scene structure analysis [16, 40], 3D lifting of lines [30], SLAM [44], and autonomous driving [22].

 Efforts have been made on vanishing point detection in the past decades.
 Traditionally, vanishing points are detected in two stages.
-In the first stage, a line detection algorithm, such as probabilistic hough transformation [18] or LSD [38], is used to extract a set of line segments.
-In the second stage, a line clustering algorithm [26] or a vot-
+In the first stage, a line detection algorithm, such as probabilistic hough transformation [18] or LSD [39], is used to extract a set of line segments.
+In the second stage, a line clustering algorithm [26] or a voting procedure [3] is used to estimate vanishing points from the

 Figure 1: We propose a novel vanishing point detection network VaPiD, which runs in real-time with high accuracy.
-Speed-accuracy curves compare with state-of-the-art methods on the SU3 dataset [46].
-Dotted horizontal lines labeled with $n\epsilon$ represent the nth smallest angle errors that numerically can be represented by 32-bit floating point numbers when computing the angle between two normalized direction vectors, i.e., $\arccos(d_1, d_2)$.
+Top: Speed-accuracy curves compare with state-ofthe-art methods on the SU3 dataset [47].
+Dotted horizontal lines labeled with $n\epsilon$ represent the nth smallest angle errors that numerically can be represented by 32-bit floating point numbers when computing $\arccos\langle d_1, d_2 \rangle$.
+Bottom: visual results show that our vanishing points detection is able to handle complex scene structures.
+Lines group in the same color indicates a predicted vanishing point.

-ing procedure [3] is used to estimate the final positions of vanishing points from detected line segments.
-The main weakness of this pipeline is that the extracted lines might be noisy, leading to spurious results after clustering or voting when there are too many outliers.
-To make algorithms more robust, priors of the underlying scenes can be used, such as Manhattan worlds [4] or Atlanta worlds [31], which are common in man-made environments.
-Nevertheless, additional assumptions complicate the problem setting, and the algorithms might not work well when these hard assumptions do not hold.
+line segments.
+The main weakness of this pipeline is that the extracted lines might be noisy and have many outliers, leading to spurious results after clustering or voting.
+To make algorithms more robust, people can resort to priors for the underlying scenes, such as Manhattan worlds [4] or Atlanta worlds [31] that are common in man-made environments.
+Nevertheless, additional assumptions complicate the setting of the problem, and the algorithms might not work

+108 well when these assumptions do not hold.

-Recent CNN-based deep learning approaches [6, 5, 42, 41, 19, 45] have demonstrated the robustness of the datadriven approach.
-In particular, NeurVPS [45] provides a framework to detect vanishing points in an end-to-end fashion without relying on external heuristic line detectors.
-It proposes conic convolution to exploit the geometric properties of vanishing points by enforcing the feature extraction and aggregation along the structural lines of vanishing point candidates.
-This approach achieves satisfactory performance, but it is inefficient as it requires evaluating all possible vanishing points in an image (1FPS is reported in [45]).
-In contrast, most vanishing point applications must be run online in order to be useful in a practical setting.
+Recent CNN-based deep learning approaches [6, 5, 43, 42, 19, 46] has demonstrated the robustness of data-driven approach.
+In particular, NeurVPS [46] provides a framework to detect vanishing points in an end-to-end fashion without relying on external heuristic line detectors.
+They propose conic convolution to exploit the geometry properties of vanishing points by enforcing the feature extraction and aggregation along the structural lines of vanishing point candidates.
+This approach achieves satisfactory performance, but it is inefficient as it requires evaluating all possible vanishing points in an image (1FPS is reported).
+In contrast, most vanishing point applications are required to run in an online fashion in practice.

 To this end, we introduce VaPiD, a novel end-to-end rapid vanishing point detector that significantly boosts the model efficiency using learned optimizers.
 VaPiD consists of two components: (1) a vanishing point proposal network (VPPN) that takes an image and returns a set of vanishing point proposals.
-It harnesses a computation sharing scheme to efficiently process dense vanishing point anchors; (2) a neural vanishing point optimizer (NVPO) that takes each proposal as input and optimizes for its position with a neural network in an iterative fashion.
-In each iteration, it refines the vanishing points by regressing the residuals and updating the estimates.
+It harnesses a computation sharing scheme to efficiently process dense vanishing point anchors; (2) a neural vanishing point optimizer (NVPO) that takes each proposal as input and optimizes for its position with a neu-ral network in an iterative fashion.
+In each iteration, it re-fines the vanishing points by regressing the residuals and updating the estimates.
 Our approach can be considered as learning to optimize.
-Compared to the previous coarse-tofine method in [45], our optimizing scheme avoids enumerating all possible vanishing point candidate positions, which largely improves the inference speed.
+Compared to the previous coarse-to-fine method [46], our optimizing scheme avoids enumerat-ing all possible vanishing point candidate positions, which largely improves the model efficiency.